 The objective of this experiment is to verify the exponential behavior of capacitors during charging and discharging processes.

-A capacitor, a resistance box, 2 multi-meters, connecting wires, a watch, a dc power source, and a switch
+A capacitor, a resistance box, 2 multi-meters, connecting wires, a watch, a dc power source, and a 2-way switch

 Battery in Circuit